-Stem cells central to pathogenesis of mature lymphoid tumorsAugust 15th, 2011 in Cancer /
+Stem cells central to pathogenesis of mature lymphoid tumorsAugust 15, 2011 in Medicine & Health / Cancer

 New research suggests that blood stem cells can be involved in the generation of leukemia, even when the leukemia is caused by the abnormal proliferation of mature cells.
 The study, published by Cell Press in the August 16th issue of the journal Cancer Cell, may guide future strategies aimed at identifying therapeutic targets for chronic lymphocytic leukemia (CLL).

 CLL is a cancer of a type of mature white blood cell called a B lymphocyte.
 "Most human CLL cases have a precursor phase, called monoclonal B lymphocytosis (MBL), that is an asymptomatic proliferation of B cells," explains senior study author Dr. Dr. Koichi Akashi from Kyushu University Graduate School of Medical Sciences in Japan.
 "Our question was, if progression from MBL to CLL reflects stepwise proliferation of aberrant cells, at what stage does the first cancer-causing event occur?"